-Satoshi Kodaira What's In The Bag? - RBC Heritage 2018
+Satoshi Kodaira What's In The Bag? - Japanese PGA Pro

-Here we take a look at the equipment used by RBC Heritage winner Satoshi Kodaira
+Here we take a look at the eccentric equipment used by Japanese tour professional Satoshi Kodaira

 Satoshi Kodaira What’s In The Bag?

-Satoshi Kodaira won his maiden PGA Tour title in dramatic fashion, beating Si Woo Kim on the third playoff hole with a 25 foot birdie putt.

-Kodaira’s RBC Heritage victory made him just the fifth Japanese golfer to win on the PGA Tour.
+Just the fifth Japanese golfer to win on the PGA Tour Satoshi Kodaira has risen up the world rankings.

-The six-time Japan Golf Tour winner is now up to a career-high 29th in the Official World Golf Ranking.
+Below we have taken a look at the clubs the 29-year-old uses.

-He uses clubs from Japanese company PRGR, which stands for ‘Pro Gear’.
+Kodaira is signed to Japanese company PRGR, which stands for ‘Pro Gear’.

 He carries 11 PRGR clubs as well as a TaylorMade fairway wood, a Fourteen Golf wedge and a Titleist Scotty Cameron putter.